jpasqua/FauxMac/README.md

 ## Potential Future Work

 * **Audio**: Add an internal audio amp and speaker.
-At the moment you should be able to use a bluetooth speaker or headphones, but this is untested.
+At the moment you can use an external bluetooth speaker or headphones.
 * **External HDMI Connector**: It might be nice to be able to display on a larger screen when demonstrating the mac emulator to a group of people.
 When using a Pi 4 or 5, the secondary HDMI port could go to an HDMI connector on the back panel.
 * **Face Decal**: A 3D-printed Mac logo and text for the front of the case would be too small for good detail and requires multiple colors.
 Instead I will provide an SVG that can be used to create a decal on a cutting machine like a Cricut.
 I am making an SE/30 decal even though FauxMac is not a recreation of any particular Mac.
 Here's an example of an SE/30 decal I'm making.